confluentinc/kafka-rest/docs/api.rst

 response of any non-DELETE API calls and check for the presence of an ``error_code`` field to detect errors.

+Some error codes are used frequently across the entire API and you will probably want to have general purpose code to handle these, whereas most other error codes will need to be handled on a per-request basis.

+.. http:any:: *

+   :statuscode 404:
+          * Error code 40401 -- Topic not found.
+          * Error code 40402 -- Partition not found.
+   :statuscode 422: The request payload was either improperly formatted or contained semantic errors
+   :statuscode 500:
+          * Error code 50001 -- Zookeeper error.
+          * Error code 50002 -- Kafka error.
+          * Error code 50003 -- Retriable Kafka error.
+Although the operation failed, it's possible that retrying the request will be successful.

 Topics
 ------